-When you buy a diesel generator, you are often buying a piece of machinery that will stand the test of time and provide you with back up power when ever you need it.
+When you buy a diesel generator, you are often buying a piece of machinery that will stand the test of time and provide you with backup power whenever you need it.
 However, to keep your generator running at its best and to avoid frequent generator repairs, you may need to do a little maintenance work to keep the generator running at its best for as long as possible.

 Low Sulphur Diesel

-There is research to support that low sulphur diesel can help prevent microbes growing within the diesel engine that can over time affect the performance of the generator.
+There is research to support that low sulphur diesel can help prevent microbes from growing within the diesel engine that can over time affect the performance of the generator.
 Using low sulphur fuel can help prevent this, as can testing the fuel every 6 months or each time you add new fuel.
 You can treat the fuel with biocides each time new fuel is added.
 If you test your generator and find that there are microbes in there, you can get it treated and remove them.
-It I best to test for them regularly to stop them reaching the inside of the engine.
+It is best to test them regularly to stop them from reaching the inside of the engine.

 We recommend looking at replacement parts if you have issues with your diesel generator.
 We offer generator repair services and recommend replacing parts on the generator before purchasing a new generator.
-This way you save money and still have a long lasting diesel generator.
+This way you save money and still have a long-lasting diesel generator.

 The buildup of fuel vapours and soot in the exhaust system (known as wet stacking), is another problem that is easy to prevent but requires maintenance.